 I won back time, energy and reduced my anxiety.
-I stopped being chained to my phone and that meant I could focus my energy on things that really did matter – like my own travel experience and building up my tour company, Epic Backpacker Tours.
+I stopped being chained to my phone and that meant I could focus my energy on things that really did matter – like my own travel experiences and building up my businesses.

 So bear with me friend – because I’m going to explain to you why social media is just noise that glues us to our smartphones and distracts us from the reality that we’re living right now.

 Ultimately, when you are on your phone whilst traveling, trying to capture the perfect snap or make the perfect story it’s like you are always viewing your life through a window: a muted experience that puts an invisible barrier between you, other people and this wonderful world.

 Instagram is the worst culprit in my opinion.
 When you’re a travel blogger, it may feel like something you HAVE to do.
 It isn’t.
 Fuck instagram, you can be successful without it.
 Alright rant over…

 But wait, this rant ain’t over, there’s more…

 Instagram has a huge influence on where we travel